Frequently Asked Questions

 - Category A or B vehicles

 When you have submitted your application and a suitable inspection date has been agreed by you.

 Where are the inspection centres?

-There are currently two vehicle inspection sites in Wolverhampton and Redhill in Surrey:
+There are currently three vehicle inspection sites:

 Where should I get my vehicle repaired?

 Autolign Inspections Ltd are not allowed to refer customers, however it is advisable to ensure your vehicle is repaired by a reputable garage.